bdjohnson529/bdjohnson529.github.io/ruby/ruby-on-rails/scss-assets.md

 ---
 title: "SCSS Assets"
 layout: default
+topic: ruby-on-rails
+order: 2
-parent: Ruby on Rails
+parent: Ruby
-parent_path: /ruby/ruby-on-rails
+parent_path: /ruby/
 ---
 Assets can be placed in one of two places, `public`, or `app/assets`.
 Assets in the `public` folder are served as is, while assets in the `app/assets` folder are precompiled.
 Most assets we write are going to be precompiled; for example, SCSS files are compiled into CSS.